MPrin in platform component upgrades

 A high pressure sodium streetlight at dusk.
 Photo (cc) Famartin courtesy Wikimedia Commons.

 Zion is a small city of 110,000 that’s struggling with two problems related to street lighting.
-Its current streetlights use High-Pressure Sodium (HPS) lights.
-HPS lights use almost twice as much energy as do the newer LED streetlights for the same level of illumination.
+Its current streetlights use High-Pressure Sodium (HPS) lights, which use almost twice as much energy as do the newer LED streetlights for the same level of illumination.
 Zion’s second problem is that the existing streetlights provide only one level of illumination throughout the city.
 This is causing a stream of complaints from many residents who have concerns about street lighting spilling onto their property at night.
 The bright light interferes with the sleep patterns of people and their pets.

 Zion was able to afford to retire both forms of technical debt at once because of the way they interacted, even though retiring them one at a time would have been too expensive.